Reducing FMD risk at the border

 - developing a simple on-farm biosecurity plan outlining what to do in an outbreak.

-Vaccines can help slow the spread of disease when given to healthy animals that either live near infected animals or are at risk of exposure to the virus through contact with infected animals or contaminated objects.
+Vaccines can help slow the spread of disease when given to healthy animals that are at risk of exposure to the virus through contact with infected animals or contaminated objects.

-Although vaccines can help manage an FMD outbreak by increasing immunity in animals located in at-risk areas around infected places.
+Vaccines can help manage an FMD outbreak by increasing immunity in animals located in at-risk areas around infected places.
 But vaccines do have their limitations.
 They take time to manufacture and distribute, and they are expensive for industry and government.

-There are also stricter trade requirements if FMD vaccines are used.
-If vaccinated animals aren't slaughtered, it takes longer to be officially regarded as FMD free again for international trade.
+There are also strict trade requirements if FMD vaccines are used.
+If vaccinated animals aren't eventually slaughtered, it takes longer to be officially regarded as FMD-free again for international trade.
 These factors, along with the size of any outbreak, are important to determine if the use of vaccines will be beneficial in an FMD response.

 Who to contact